Missouri COBRA Insurance

 Since COBRA insurance is just the law that allows you to continue to maintain your group health insurance plan, finding a doctor will be the exact same as it was on the plan you had while you were working.
 Remember COBRA just allows you to keep that plan.
 This means that you can keep all the same doctors and finding a new doctor falls under the same restrictions as it did while you were employed.

-Why would I apply for state sponsored COBRA health insurance?
+How do I apply for state sponsored COBRA insurance?